aitorvv/IBERO_evaluation_and_validation/README.md

 That repository contains the information related with the paper titled:

-**Evaluation and validation of forest growth models for Mediterranean and Scots pine in Spain**
+**Evaluation and validation of forest models: insight from Mediterranean and Scots pine models in Spain**

 Repository contents: